JohnSchruben/3d-chess/About/readme-users.txt

 The application can be ran just like the HW.
-Run hw03 in the build/install/base/bin directory.
-Our project uses the hw03 Gradle script to avoid spending graphics development time on writing our own script.
+Run threedchess in the build/install/base/bin directory.
+Follow the on screen controls in the program to use it.